ObjectPlayer/ethernaut-ctf/README.md

 The Vault challenge explores the misconception that `private` variables in Solidity are truly private.
 The goal is to unlock a vault by discovering a password that's stored in a private variable.

 The solution demonstrates that all data on the blockchain is public and can be read directly from storage, regardless of Solidity's visibility modifiers.
 By reading the storage slot containing the password and using it to call the unlock function, the vault can be unlocked.

+### King Challenge Summary

+The King challenge demonstrates a Denial of Service (DoS) attack vector in smart contracts.
+The goal is to prevent anyone else from becoming the "king" by exploiting a vulnerability in the way the contract handles ETH transfers.

+The solution deploys a malicious contract that becomes the king but doesn't implement a receive or fallback function, making it impossible for the King contract to send ETH to it.
+This prevents anyone from claiming the throne afterwards, effectively breaking the game mechanics.

 ## Other Useful Commands